-If you have uploaded a manuscript that is set up for a trim size other than your selected trim size, Interior Reviewer can adjust the file to fit in one of two ways:
+If you have uploaded a manuscript with a trim size other than the one you selected, Interior Reviewer can adjust the file to fit in one of two ways, and you can download the modified file.

 Paste Into Template